More visibility + Right audience = Increased book sales. And keywords are the secret ingredient!

 Don't get left behind!
 Amazon + AI = Unlimited Potential for Truly Passive Income.
 Join thousands of others in taking their income into their own hands and get the blueprint @ our no-cost webinar!

 Keywords are exactly what they sound like—Words that unlock greater visibility for your books!
+They are the foundation of Amazon Kindel SEO or search engine optimization.
 Think about it this way.
 When you're working with limited real estate, like in your title and book description, every single word counts.
 If you wrote a book all about how to garden on a budget, your title and book description probably won't mention other irrelevant words like "dragon" or "yoga," but you might mention your audience.

 Pop Quiz!
 Which title is better?